calebmer/calebmer.github.io/posts/2019-01-27/how-to-think-about-type-systems.md

 We can say that `BinaryDigit` is a subset of `Digit`.

-In classic type system lingo we would instead say that `BinaryDigit` is a subtype of `Digit`.
+In classic type system lingo, we would instead say that `BinaryDigit` is a a subtype of `Digit`.

-More commonly, subtyping comes up in the context of classes.
+Usually, subtyping comes up in the context of classes.

 ```ts
 class Animal {